Christian Character

 Gentleness

-Christian character is not one of pride, but of humility.
-This means Christians should not be known by an overbearing demeanour but by one which is willing to serve others and be patient with them.
+Christians should not be characterized by pride, but by humility.
+This means Christians should not be known by an overbearing demeanor but by one which is willing to serve others and be patient with them.

 Forgiving